Tuwaiq-Jeddah-Kotlin-1/memory-Game/README.md

 Memory game is a mobile app
 that brings joy full time and also challange yourself..
+Project aims to be joyful and consuming time also a good test of the player ability to memorize the image .the Project Memory Game hopes to bring some of the most ambitious and promising ideas to most player

 ## Library that i used